Aniket Pandey

 Walmart operate more than 10,500 stores in 24 countries and employ over 2.3 million associates worldwide.
 Working directly out of the home office, I found motivation in my daily commutes from hotel through an incredible work environment.
 As an intern, I worked on the BPMN orchestrator tool Camunda and developed a process instance migration feature which was available only in the enterprise version and not in open source version thus saving a lot of amount.
 I researched how migration takes place in enterprise version and then designed and developed GraphQL API’s in spring-boot to support the same.
 To make this even more developer friendly, I also worked on developing a multi-step widget user interface in React.

-I had no experience with React development and therefore before starting the UI implementation of process instance migration, I picked a small story for adding filter which helped me understand UI development.
-Alongside Camunda, I also worked on an in house virtual machine monitoring tool and wrote API’s in nodeJS to add more feature to it.
+Alongside Camunda, I also worked on an in house virtual machine monitoring tool and designed API’s in nodeJS to add new feature to our monitoring platform.

 I’m confident that I made an impact on the team and found value in the work that I did.
 As I look back on my past eleven weeks, I cannot believe how much I have grown, technically and professionally.
 I feel blessed to work with a bunch of smartest Software Engineers, learn from them and work to lead the way in ecommerce universe.
 And yes, I am no longer exhausted after spending 8 hours of my day sitting in one position.
 I must say I’m getting much better at writing code day by day.